ninikolov/EDUCoin/README.md

 # Interplanetary Educational System

-Universal ECTS transfer, eliminating fraud and disrupting the diploma.
-IPES is your personal, approve chain of educational growth.
+The Interplanetary Educational System (IPES) is a personal, secure and widely recognised blockchain solution for storing international academic achievements and individual educational growth.
+It enables universal ECTS credits transfer, eliminating fraud and incentivises quality education.

+This repo contains a minimal implementation of some of the IPES functionality that was created during the ETH BIOTS week 2018.